 All-inclusive | Eco-tourism | Family | Lodges | Natural world | Photography | Safari | Small group | Wildlife

 Set on the banks of the homonymous Savute Channel, this luxury lodge enjoys a privileged position.
 This is the lifeblood of Chobe National Park’s western section, a papyrus waterway that breathes life into the surrounding grasslands and provides a focal point for the region’s wildlife.
-As such, expect herds of elephants, buffaloes and antelopes to calmly wander past, as the likes of red hornbills keeps birders entertained.
-And, thanks to this remote setting, you can expect no Wi-Fi or mobile phone reception, allowing you to completely switch off and immerse yourself in these stunning surrounds.
+As such, expect roaming predators and herds of elephants, buffaloes and antelopes, as the likes of red hornbills keeps birders entertained.
+And, thanks to this remote setting, you can expect limited mobile phone reception, so why not switch off and immerse yourself in these stunning surrounds?

 The lodge’s suites are constructed entirely from natural woods and hatch, blending perfectly into their surrounds.
 In turn, interiors are realised in muted colour schemes, with contemporary furnishings that hint at African chic.
 Each also comes with its own expansive deck for some private wildlife viewing; our Krishna Ghosh has fond memories of watching herds of elephants wander past on her visit.
 Back inside, you’ll also have a lounge area – complete with comfy chairs – to relax in after your day’s safari.